cultivative/podio-helpline/README.md

 ## Installing Podio Helpline

+Using Composer (recommended)

+`composer require cultivative/podio-helpline`

+## Configure Podio Helpline

-To install Podio Helpline with its own self-hosted webservice, follow these steps:
+To configure Podio Helpline with its own self-hosted webservice, follow these steps:

 1. Install the Podio apps (Requests, People, Volunteers) either manually or via the app store.
 2. Configure Google Voice to send calls to voicemail and via forward to the Request app's intake email in Podio.